-In spring 2014, President Lindsay will be teaching a new sociology class, “Leading for the Common Good.”
-This two-credit, upper-level elective class also counts for credit toward fulfilling departmental major requirements in sociology/social work, political science, and business administration.
+From time to time, President Lindsay teaches a sociology class in the undergraduate curriculum.
+This two-credit, upper-level elective class counts for credit toward fulfilling departmental major requirements in sociology/social work, political science, and business administration.
 This course explores how leaders rise, rule, and fall in society.
 The focus is comparative, using sociological analysis but also drawing from contributions in history, psychology, organizational behavior, and political and social theory.
 The course studies leaders in various fields, seeking to address questions about their social profiles, their responsibilities, their rewards, and their efficacy.
-The class will also reflect on the topic of leadership from the perspective of Christian faith.
+The class also reflects on the topic of leadership from the perspective of Christian faith.
 Requirements for the class include two short papers, scripture memory, and a midterm and final.
-The class will meet on Wednesday nights from 7:30–9:15 p.m.

 Each summer, President Lindsay teaches in Gordon College’s graduate leadership program.
 In Developing, Leading, and Managing people, students explore the opportunities and challenges associated with leading people and change within organizations.
 The course looks carefully at what it means to be a leader of leaders and the process of managing change.
 As part of the course, students learn to distinguish between management and leadership and conduct a robust analysis of the ways that leaders identify, develop, and strengthen talent within their organizations.
 They also examine various levels of change that occur—in people, in organizations, in systems, and in society.
 Requirements for the class include an analytical paper, individual presentation, and Scripture memory, among other assignments.